-Jonathan Scarlett, Student Member, IEEE, Alfonso Martinez, Senior Member, IEEE, and Albert Guillén i Fàbregas, Senior Member, IEEE
+Jonathan Scarlett, Alfonso Martinez and Albert Guillén i Fàbregas

-Abstract-This paper studies the second-order asymptotics of coding rates for the discrete memoryless multiple-access channel (MAC) with a fixed target error probability.
+Abstract-This paper studies the second-order asymptotics of coding rates for the discrete memoryless multiple-access channel with a fixed target error probability.
 Using constant-composition random coding, coded time-sharing, and a variant of Hoeffding's combinatorial central limit theorem, an inner bound on the set of locally achievable second-order coding rates is given for each point on the boundary of the capacity region.
-It is shown that the inner bound for constant-composition random coding includes that recovered by independent identically distributed random coding, and that the inclusion may be strict.
-The inner bound is extended to the Gaussian MAC via an increasingly fine quantization of the inputs.
+It is shown that the inner bound for constant-composition random coding includes that recovered by i.i.d. random coding, and that the inclusion may be strict.
+The inner bound is extended to the Gaussian multiple-access channel via an increasingly fine quantization of the inputs.